 Arriving in Savannah

-Okay, I knew there was rain in the forecast and I know you’re supposed to be flexible with trips and go with the flow and all that.
-But I had a short amount of time and had packed the itinerary to the brim.
+I knew there was rain in the forecast, but I had a short amount of time and had packed the itinerary to the brim.

 In desperation, I started watching the weather website like a hawk, thinking things might change if I just stared at it one more time.
 Shockingly, this didn’t work.

-Instead, the rain waited until I arrived before hitting full force.
-As I pulled into the Visitor Center, the parking lot was starting to flood in areas.
+It started as a drizzle, but by the time I pulled into the Visitor Center, the parking lot was starting to flood.

 All I could see were my plans for an early start and great photos falling apart.

 Luckily, the knowledgeable staff at the Visitors Center gave me maps and made a few suggestions to get the most out of my visit.